 B.L.A.C.K.
 2 Life (B2L)

-In the summer of 2017, three friends decided to organize and raise money to purchase and hand out books and school supplies to children in a North Dallas community known for a large amount of crime and violence.
-The event was held in the parking lot of a heavily trafficked shopping center and a total of 10 black men decided to show up and help in passing out books to children throughout the neighborhood.
-The event was such a success, the three friends decided to reach out to more black men across the nation to do the same in their communities.
+So, in the summer of 2017, three friends decided to organize and raise money to purchase and hand out books and school supplies to children in an underserved community in North Dallas.
+The event was held in the parking lot of a heavily trafficked shopping center and a total of 10 Black men decided to show up and help in deliver books to children throughout the neighborhood.
+The event was such a success, the three friends decided to reach out to others across the nation to encourage them to do the same in their communities.

 Promoting Childhood Literacy

 As Black men, we plan to galvanize our communities to combat this aspect of mass incarceration and the criminal justice system, as it seems to be intentionally overlooked and ignored, creating a catastrophic cycle of illiteracy, delinquency, and incarceration.

 Please help us inspire children in our communities through the promotion of literacy and change the image of Black men in our communities for others to look up to!